-If you are uncertain whether your organisation or project is eligible please contact the Department of Communications and the Arts (the Department) prior to submitting your application.
+If you are uncertain whether your organisation or project is eligible please contact the Office for the Arts prior to submitting your application.

 3.2 Who is not eligible to apply for a grant?

 You are not eligible to apply if you are: